Jia-py/Jia-py.github.io/_pages/about.md

 # 🔥 News

 - 2023.12: &nbsp;I am honored to receive the AAAI'24 student scholarship.
+- 2023.12: &nbsp;Accepted as reviewer of ACM Transactions on Knowledge Discovery from Data (ACM TKDD)
 - 2023.12: &nbsp;One paper accepted by **AAAI'24**.
 - 2023.08: &nbsp;I will serve as the PC member in **AAAI'24**.
 - 2023.04: &nbsp;Our tutorial on **Joint Modeling in Recommendations** is accepted by **IJCAI'23**.